merovex-archival/merovex.github.io/_posts/2016-01-30-dictate-your-book.md

 modified_at: 2016-01-30 10:56:46
 ---

 As an author, I'm always looking for opportunities to improve my writing productivity.
 I recently had a chance to read a book entitled *Million Dollar Productivity*.
-That provided a lot of good advice about how to improve your writing productivity and how to improve your the production rate so that you can get to a much more effective so you can enjoy a much more effective writing career.
+That provided a lot of good advice about how to improve writing productivity and production rate so that you can get to a much more effective so you can enjoy a much more effective writing career.

 <!-- more -->